About VPA

 VPA programs include:

-- Vietnamese summer language school for the Vietnamese American youth in the Washington DC area by the Vietnamese Youth Education Association, already in its 29th years of existence, with on-going support from VPA. .
-Check out what 320 youth did in the summer of 2006.
+- Vietnamese summer language school for the Vietnamese American youth in the Washington DC area by the Vietnamese Youth Education Association, already in its 40thth years of existence, with on-going support from VPA. .
+Check out what 320 youth did in the summer of 2017.
+VPA volunteers are recognised by The President's Volunteer Service Award (2008 and 2009), President's Council on Service and Civic Participation.

 - Annual conferences on Vietnam since 1999.
 The aim is to promote a forum with the participation of leading experts to discuss key issues and alternatives with the purpose of supporting Vietnam's social and economic development.
 Cooperation with other organizations: l'Association des Techniciens Vietnamiens d'Outre-Mer (Paris, France), the School of Advanced International Studies of Johns Hopkins University, Washington DC, The Office of International Programs of the University of Maryland and The Maryland - Vietnam Partnership.
-Dr. Robert A. Scalapino, Professor Emeritus, UC Berkeley, is the Advisor and Honorary Program Chairman.
+The late Dr. Robert A. Scalapino, Professor Emeritus, UC Berkeley, was the Advisor and Honorary Program Chairman.
 The last conference on "Sustainable Development in Vietnam" was held on November 13, 2003, on the campus of the University of Maryland, College Park.
-Holding similar conferences - but now in Vietnam - is also being planned.
+Holding similar educational activities - but now in Vietnam - are also being planned and implemented.